yxlin/yxlin.github.io/index.md

 > devtools::install_github("yxlin/ggdmc")

-or from source tarball you have downloaded from CRAN (or from _click here_)
+or from source tarball.
+You can email me at, <yishin.lin@utas.edu.au>
+to request a copy of the software for FREE!)

 > install.packages("ggdmc_0.2.2.3.tar.gz", repos = NULL, type="source")